priyank9320/nerd_project/README.md

 One drawback I am facing right now is that the `pywikibot` library I am using to get the Wikidata is very sensitive to names , need to find a workaround for that.

+update:

+The wikidata library `pywikibot` is very sensitive to mistakes in names and so I am now using Google SERP scraping library to make the code more tolerant to name variations.